 Early Years of Patrick

-Though Patrick is remembered as an Irish man, He was actually a Roman-Britain who spoke Latin.
+Though Patrick is remembered as an Irish man, he was actually a Roman-Britain who spoke Latin.
 He was born at the end of the 4th Century into a Christian family but chose to live as a rebellious non-Christian teenager.
-His grandfather was a pastor, and his father was a deacon.
+His grandfather was a pastor and his father was a deacon.

-During his time in Ireland, it is said Patrick prayed up to 100 prayers each day and another 100 prayers each night.
-When he entered his twenties Patrick claimed that God spoke to him in a dream and told him to flee from his master for a ship that was waiting for him.
+During his time in Ireland, it was said that Patrick prayed up to 100 prayers each day and another 100 prayers each night.
+When he entered his 20’s, Patrick claimed that God spoke to him in a dream and told him to flee from his master for a ship that was waiting for him.
 This led Patrick to make a 200-mile journey on foot without being caught or harmed.
 He found a ship sailing for his home.
 Before setting sail, the sailors informed Patrick they were out of food for their journey.
 Patrick prayed and a herd of pigs miraculously ran toward the ship, providing a bountiful feast for the long voyage home.

-After arriving back to his home, Patrick enrolled in seminary and was eventually commissioned as a pastor.
+After arriving back at his home, Patrick enrolled in seminary and was eventually commissioned as a pastor.
 It was during this time that God began to burden Patrick’s heart to return to Ireland to preach the gospel and plant churches.
 Many saw the Irish as an impossible group to reach for Christ.
 They were considered barbarians that were beyond hope.
 History describes these early 5th century Celtic Irish people as illiterate brawlers that preferred drinking and perverted pagan practices.
 They were considered violent and lawless, numbering anywhere from 200,000 to 500,000 people.
 They had no city centers or national government and were spread out among some 150 warring clans.
 Their enemies were terrified of them because they were known to show up for battles running naked and drunk while screaming as if they were demon-possessed.
-This did not detour Patrick.
+This did not deter Patrick.

-It is incredible to see how Patrick gave his life to the people that originally enslaved him as a 16 year old boy.
+It is incredible to see how Patrick gave his life to the people that originally enslaved him as a 16-year-old boy.
 Patrick continued to serve in Ireland until he died at the age of 77.
 During his life Patrick saw thousands of people convert to Christ.
 It is said that out of the 150 tribes in Ireland as many as 40 tribes had become substantially Christian.
-Patrick is believed to have trained 1000 pastors, planted 700 churches, and become the first person in history to take a strong public stand against slavery.
-Patrick was also radically committed to biblical theology. (i.e. Scripture and the Trinity).
-Through His influence, the Irish church went on to produce some of the most gifted Christian artists the world has ever known, and their prayers and songs endure to this day around the world, including the Celtic hymn “Be Thou My Vision“
+Patrick is believed to have trained 1,000 pastors, planted 700 churches, and become the first person in history to take a strong public stand against slavery.
+Patrick was also radically committed to Biblical theology. (i.e. Scripture and the Trinity).
+Through his influence, the Irish church went on to produce some of the most gifted Christian artists the world has ever known, and their prayers and songs endure to this day around the world, including the Celtic hymn “Be Thou My Vision“.